coyim/coyim/CONTRIBUTING.md

 ## Contributions steps

 This is the lifecycle of a contribution.
-See our [README](README.md) for details on how to set up your development environment.

 We follow a simplified fork + pull request workflow:

 * To start, fork this repository and create a branch that's based off the latest commit in the `master` branch
 * Implement the change